 Every student pursuing a degree in Animal Science has to take a look at University of Wisconsin - River Falls.
 We have determined that the animal science degree program at UW - River Falls is highly focused.
 Students who enjoy a more slow-paced life will appreciate University of Wisconsin - River Falls' location in the small town of River Falls, Wisconsin.

 This school is known for a low crime rate, among the safest schools in the U.S..
-If you're considering an online degree you ought to think about sustainability science, the most in-demand online program at this school.
+Get higher than 22 on the ACT?
+That is over the usual applicant score, so you have a good possibility of getting in.
 Look at a few school videos to discover what student life is like.

 It's hard to find a better school than Southern Illinois University Carbondale if you want to pursue Animal Science as a major.
 In addition to its bachelor's programs, Southern Illinois University Carbondale offers graduate degrees in Animal Science.
 Positioned in Carbondale, Illinois, this university is a good choice for learners who thrive in a city atmosphere.